fertlopus/AdaptiveANC/discovery/designdoc/System_Design.md

 The confluence of advancements in machine learning, increased computational power of everyday devices, and the ubiquitous nature of smartphones and electronic devices offers a unique opportunity.
 Consumers are more tech-savvy and open to integrating their digital experiences not only with their every-day habits but also with their vehicles.
 Moreover, as electric vehicles (EVs) rise in prominence, traditional engine noises diminish, but other ambient noises become more noticeable.
 Tackling this challenge now positions us at the forefront of an evolving industry need.

-The Adaptive Active Noise Cancellation (AANC) system - a fusion of advanced machine learning technology and user-centric design.
+The AANC system - a fusion of advanced machine learning technology and user-centric design.
 Our solution transforms the average smartphone into a sophisticated noise-cancellation device.
 For car manufacturers, **AANC offers a cost-effective alternative** to expensive hardware modifications, enabling production of lighter, more fuel-efficient vehicles.
 For users, **it promises a serene, adaptable** auditory experience, reducing stress and fatigue, and elevating every journey.
 By tackling ambient noise at its core, we not only elevate the driving experience but also address the deeper health and well-being concerns of prolonged noise exposure.

 ---